jflournoy/ncf_r_example/README.md

-# ncf_r_example
-How to set up R and R Studio on NCF
+# Getting R and R Studio set up on NCF

 1. Log into ncf using your favorite terminal empulator.
 2. Start an `srun` job so you can run R